appium/appium/docs/en/advanced-concepts/migrating-to-1-0.md

+*This document is old, and only of interest for those migrating to Appium 1.x from an earlier version*

 ## Migrating your tests from Appium 0.18.x to Appium 1.x

 Appium 1.0 has removed a number of deprecated features from the previous versions.
 This guide will help you know what needs to change in your test suite to take advantage of Appium 1.0.